 Research the practice (or other veterinary employer) thoroughly — read through any information sources you have been given such as practice information booklets, look at the surgery’s website, and talk to prospective colleagues at the practice if possible.
 If you are relocating (or even if you are not!) it is a very good idea to do a little research into the local area, finding out about the practice’s client-base, for example local farms.

-.
 Focus on your strengths and successes wherever possible, but remember the interviewer will want to know that you can also recognise your weaknesses and devise strategies to resolve them through continuing professional development (CPD), on-going learning and the desire to broaden and build upon your skills and experience.
-A good way to illustrate this is to talk about how you have revised and developed specific areas of your work as a veterinary surgeon in various situations, for example your consultation technique and within the operating room, and any future goals that you have.
+During the vet interview questions, a good way to illustrate this is to talk about how you have revised and developed specific areas of your work as a veterinary surgeon in various situations, for example your consultation technique and within the operating room, and any future goals that you have.